weinstein/SteinLang/README.md

 *  `--debug_print_syntax_tree`: print the ascii protobuf syntax tree resulting from the parse tree

 There are also a number of flags to tweak protobuf arena allocation performance.
-Run `interpreter_main.exe --help` for a full list of available flags.
+Run `interpreter_main --help` for a full list of available flags.

 ## Serialization